Blockstream/greenlight/docs/src/getting-started/index.md

 ## Scheduler

-Node in Greenlight are scheduled on-demand when a client needs to talk to it.
+Nodes in Greenlight are scheduled on-demand when a client needs to talk to it.
 The Scheduler tracks which nodes are running where, and starts them if they aren't running yet.
 You can think of it as just a mechanism to register new nodes and look up where they are running.